jasmyn/sob/README.markdown

     );
     ```

-2. Give it a dummy entry so you have something to play with
+2. Give it a dummy entry so you have something to play with...
     ```sql
     insert into blog values (
         '',